Requiem for a Balloon

 No commercial releases on Sonobeat Records

 Allen Wayne Damron may be the most influential male folk performer in Austin, Texas, during the '60s and '70s.
-Sonobeat co-founders Bill Josey Sr. and Rim Kelley (Bill Josey Jr.) meet Allen through KAZZ-FM live remote broadcasts that the Joseys host from Austin's seminal folk club of the era, The 11th Door, where Allen regularly appears, playing 12-string and 6-string guitars and 5-string banjo and wise-cracking his way through night after night of sold-out performances.
+Sonobeat co-founders Bill Josey Sr. and Rim Kelley meet Allen through KAZZ-FM live remote broadcasts that that KAZZ presents from Austin's seminal folk club of the era, The 11th Door.
+Allen's a regular fixture at The 11th Door during the mid '60s, playing 12-string and 6-string guitars and 5-string banjo and wise-cracking his way through night after night of sold-out performances.
 In addition to launching Allen's career, The 11th Door helps ignite the careers of Janis Joplin and Jerry Jeff Walker.

 The Allen Damron master tapes we find in the Sonobeat archives don't ring a bell; that is, we don't remember these sessions.
 The master tape box is dated in late April 1968 and features Allen's signature tunes Nancy Whiskey and Requiem for a Balloon (The Balloon Song).
 Nancy Whiskey is an Irish folk tune and Requiem For A Balloon is Allen's original that's sometimes referred to as Is There A Heaven For Balloons.
 The recordings are simple and intimate – just Allen singing, accompanied by acoustic guitars – but, sadly, all are distorted, leading us to believe the recordings are made as tests, most likely in the living room of the Josey family home in northeast Austin, and not intended for commercial release.
 Indeed, none are ever released by Sonobeat.

 A typical Allen Damron quip, one of dozens that he sprinkles throughout his performances